lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-27-show-posts-by-tag-jekyll-github-pages.md

 1. Parts of the code are refactored for better understandability.
 2. Steps are added to automate generation of tag pages at deploy time.
 Since Jekyll sites compile into static resources (e.g. HTML/CSS), pages for each tag must be pre-built.
 Maintaining pages manually would be tedious as tags might change frequently, therefore we generate these pages at deploy time using GitHub Actions.

+P.s. the steps below should work even if you are not using Minima, albeit with minor adjustments such as modifying CSS classes used in code examples as per your theme.

 #### Display tag with hyperlink